 The experience was quite similar to my island hopping experience in El Nido, Palawan.

 You will find lots of vegetation along the river but mostly, mangroves.
-There are 22 kinds of mangroves that can be seen during the cruise.
+22 kinds of mangroves can be seen during the cruise.

 We stopped at the mouth of the river because clearly, we weren’t brave enough to meet the blue sea.
-We went back to the spot where the water is very clear so we can swim ( more like sit in the water and pretending to swim).
+We went back to the spot where the water was very clear so we could swim ( more like sitting in the water and pretending to swim).

 We found some kids looking for kinhason in the river.